homedirectory/semantic-analysis/processor/README.md

 ## Eclipse configuration
-0. Get the prebuilt jar.
+0. Get the processor jar.

 1. Open Eclipse and select the project that you will be installing the annotation processor for (`{PROJECT}-pojo-bl`).